 The project narrative states that the only outdoor activity area proposed is a ~120-sf covered structure that will be added to the southern portion of the site.
 This will serve as the designated smoking area and will have two covered sides to provide screening from Winchester St. and adjacent parcels.
-The applicant has submitted a plot plan showing the proposed location of this structure outside of the required 30' surface water buffer.
+At the time of this staff report, the applicant was preparing an updated plan showing the proposed location of this structure outside of the required 30' surface water buffer.
 This is discussed further under the "Surface Waters & Wetlands" section of the staff report below.
 This standard appears to be met.